robtec/guides/PYTHON_CUDA.md

 ## Upgrade Python

-Check your existing version, we are aiming for `3.11.x`
+Check your existing version, we are aiming for python `3.11.x` and pip `25.x`

 ```
 $ python --version